MrPooofles/DiscordRep/README.md

-# DefinitelyNotBot
+# Poof Bot
-A Discord bot coded in Discord.JS, hosted using Heroku.
+Self made bot still in progress but hoping to finish and learn alot of coding